Marc Benioff

 Marc Russell Benioff (born September 25, 1964) is an American internet entrepreneur and philanthropist.
-Benioff is best known as the co-founder, chairman and CEO of the software company Salesforce, as well as being the owner of the magazine Time since 2018.
+He is best known as the co-founder, chairman and CEO of the software company Salesforce, as well as being the owner of Time magazine since 2018.

-Early life and education
+Early life

-Benioff was raised in a Jewish family in the San Francisco Bay Area.
-He graduated from Burlingame High School in 1982.
+Marc Russell Benioff was born on September 25, 1964, in San Francisco, California.
+He is of Jewish heritage.
+He is the grandson of Marvin Lewis, a California trial attorney and member of the San Francisco Board of Supervisors who championed the creation of the Bay Area Rapid Transit (BART) system.
+Benioff grew up in Hillsborough and graduated from Burlingame High School in 1982.
 Benioff received a Bachelor of Science in business administration from the University of Southern California, where he was a member of the Tau Kappa Epsilon fraternity, in 1986.

-Benioff is a second cousin of showrunner and television writer David Benioff, known for Game of Thrones.
-He is married to Lynne Benioff and has two children.
-The family lives in San Francisco, California.

 Career

 While in high school, Benioff sold his first application, How to Juggle, for $75.
 In 1979, when he was 15, Benioff founded Liberty Software, creating and selling games such as Flapper and King Arthur's Heir for the Atari 8-bit.
 Royalties from these games helped Benioff pay for college.

-While at USC, Benioff had an internship as a programmer at Apple.
+While at USC, Benioff had an internship as a programmer at Apple where he wrote assembly code for the Macintosh.
 He joined Oracle Corporation in a customer-service role after graduating.
 Benioff worked at Oracle for 13 years in a variety of sales, marketing, and product development roles.
-At 23, he was named Oracle's Rookie of the Year.
-Three years later, he became the youngest person in the company's history to earn the title of vice president.
+At 23, he was named Oracle's Rookie of the Year, and later became the youngest vice president in the company's history.